jhnns/rewire-webpack/test/README.md

 npm install webpack-dev-server -g
 ```

-Then run the tests with:
+Then go to the test-folder and run:

 ```
 webpack-dev-server --colors --devtool eval